-CAR 13.055 Responsibility of the Contracting Civil Aviation Authority as the State of Registry / Operator / Design or Manufacturer
+CAR 13.055 Responsibility of the Contracting Civil Aviation Authority as the State of Registry / Operator / Design & Manufacturer

-The following applies when the other Contracting State is the State of Registry, State of Operator, State of Design or State of Manufacturer in case of an Accident or serious Incident of an aircraft.
+The following applies when the other Contracting State is the State of Registry, State of Operator, State of Design and State of Manufacturer in case of an Accident or Incident of an aircraft.

 - (a) Information Participation.
-Upon receipt of the notification, the Contracting Civil Aviation Authority (CCAA), as the State of Registry or the State of the Operator or the State of Design or the State of Manufacturer shall, as soon as possible, provide the State of Occurrence with any relevant information available to them regarding the aircraft and flight crew involved in the accident or serious incident.
-PACA (and or the OTSD) shall also inform the State of Occurrence whether the Oman Transport Safety Department (OTSD) intends to appoint an accredited representative and if such an accredited representative is appointed, the name and contact details; as well as the expected date of arrival if the accredited representative will travel to the State of Occurrence. - (b) Forwarding.
-When the State of Occurrence is not aware of a serious incident, the CCAA as the State of Registry or the State of the Operator; as appropriate, shall forward a notification of such incident to the State of Design, the State of Manufacturer, and the State of Occurrence.
+The Contracting Civil Aviation Authority (CCAA), as the State of Registry, the State of the Operator or the State of Design and the State of Manufacturer shall acknowledge receipt of the notification of an accident or incident. - (b) Upon receipt of the notification, the Contracting Civil Aviation Authority (CCAA), as the State of Registry ,the State of the Operator , the State of Design and the State of Manufacturer shall, as soon as possible, provide the State of Occurrence with any relevant information available to them regarding the aircraft and flight crew involved in the accident or incident .OTSB (and or CAA) shall also inform the State of Occurrence whether the Oman Transport Safety Bureau (OTSB) intends to appoint an accredited representative and if such an accredited representative is appointed, the name and contact details; as well as the expected date of arrival if the accredited representative will travel to the State of Occurrence.

+Note 1.- In accordance with CAR13.165(a), the State of Registry, the State of the Operator, the State of Design and the State of Manufacture have the right to appoint an accredited representative to participate in the investigation.